 Build Quality Content

 The key to getting other websites to link to yours naturally is to build relevant and trustworthy content.
 Quality content is attractive, and people will naturally refer others to you.
-Jeff Bezos once said that your brand is what people talk about when you are not in the room.
+Jeff Bezos once said that your brand is what people talk about when not in the room.
 Quality content speaks for itself and will sell your brand when more people link to it.

 Include videos and visual images in your content to attract more clicks.
-Ensure that when someone lands on your webpages, they can find their interest.
+Ensure that when someone lands on your web pages, they can find their interest.
 Internal links should also direct visitors to other pages on your website.

-The best way to use these question and answer forums is to be an active participant, share knowledge, and comment on relevant threads with quality information; it is the perfect place to showcase your deep expertise in a particular field.
+The best way to use these question-and-answer forums is to be an active participant, share knowledge, and comment on relevant threads with quality information; it is the perfect place to showcase your deep expertise in a particular field.
 Then, if you want to link back to your websites, you can add a link to a web page relevant to the topic of discussion.

 The Don’ts of Link Building